Grand Lodge of New Mexico: Cowboy lodges

-The third industry which built communities and lodges in the late 19th and early 20th centuries in New Mexico was farming and ranching.
-The wide plains of the east and south of the state, and rich valleys nestled in the mountain ranges of New Mexico were increasingly used for raising cattle after the close of the Civil War.

 As farming and ranching expanded and new towns were settled, Masonic lodges followed.
 Animas Lodge No.15 in Farmington was founded in 1887 as settlers from Colorado arrived to pursue agriculture in the rich valley.
 The lodge itself first met the same year that the county was organized, and fourteen years before the town was incorporated.
 San Juan Lodge No.25 was founded in nearby Aztec, New Mexico in 1905.
 Portales Lodge No.26 was established by homesteaders in 1903, five years after the area was irrigated.
 Elida Lodge No.31 was erected by homesteaders turned ranchers in 1907.
 Cimarron Lodge No.37 had been chartered in 1875 by the Grand Lodge of Missouri but quickly folded.
 The lodge was revived in 1908, and included some members from the original lodge.

 Freemasonry and New Mexico statehood

 Freemasons figure heavily in the establishment of New Mexico as a state.
 25 of the 99 delegates who attended the 1910 Constitutional Convention were Freemasons, according to the biographical notes in the convention yearbook.
 Far from constituting a voting block, the Freemason delegates at the convention came from across the state, and across the socio-economic and political spectra.
 Nine were Republicans (who dominated the convention with about two thirds of the delegates), fifteen were Democrats, and one was a Socialist.
 Three of the delegates who were Freemasons were Past Grand Masters of the Grand Lodge, namely Elias S. Stover (1900), Arthur H. Harllee (1901), and James G. Fitch (1905).
 The most influential Mason at the Convention, however, was Thomas B. Catron, a leading member of the so-called Santa Fe Ring and one of the largest landowners in the United States.